-In 2012, I received a scholarship to undertake a Master of Fine Arts at Sydney College of the Arts (USYD), and produced a dissertation exploring a form I call the “documentary polyptych”.
-In 2015 I received another scholarship to continue this research as a PhD at the University of New South Wales, Faculty of Art & Design (formerly CoFA).
+In 2012, I undertook a Master of Fine Arts at Sydney College of the Arts (USYD), and produced a dissertation exploring a form I call the “documentary polyptych”.
+In 2015 I received another scholarship to continue my research as a practice-based PhD at the University of New South Wales, Faculty of Art & Design (formerly CoFA).

-My PhD looks at the problem of visual representation of climate change.
-Can multi-screen video art — taking the early Renaissance polyptych as its predecessor — offer a form with which to explore the problematic dimensions of climate change; its displacement in space and time that make it so difficult for us to comprehend, let along engage with?
+My doctoral research looks at the problem of visual representation of climate change.
+Can multi-screen video art — taking the early Renaissance polyptych or moveable multi-panelled painting as its predecessor — offer a form with which to explore the problematic dimensions of climate change; its displacement in space and time that make it so difficult for us to comprehend, let along engage with?
 (Detailed synopsis below).

-A sub-theme of my work explores ideas of the Anthropocene using thermographic imagers loaned from UTS climate scientists.
+A sub-theme of my work investigates the Anthropocene, and anthropogenic warming using thermographic imagers loaned from UTS climate scientists.

 Taking a transhistorical approach I suggest that artworks comprising more than one spatially-interrelated frame may enable aesthetic access to ideas occupying time & space beyond everyday human perception.
 I then apply this idea to the problem of aesthetic representation of climate change, understood as ‘hyperobject', as proposed by Timothy Morton.
 How might 500-year old moveable diptychs, triptychs and polyptychs — updated as the 'video polyptych' — speak to us in our era of tactile, quasi-devotional engagement with screens?
 And can spatial montage between multiple screens help us come to terms with phenomena whose spatiotemporal dimensions are so great as to verge on the imperceptible?